 - 1) Roofs designed as platforms to support roof coverings, amenity spaces or equipment must promote unimpeded drainage of storm or irrigation water.
 Where a roof covering material naturally drains (gravel, for example), no additional drainage design is required.
-In all other cases, the design must incorporate a drainage plane above the supporting roof platform. - Overburden must be contained with drain guards, rigid barriers and filter fabric.
-See also 11.2.2 Roof Drains and Scuppers. - 3) Equipment supports placed on the roof system must not impede the flow of water to drains.
-To facilitate the adequate movement of water when supports are oriented perpendicular to drainage flow, - 1) utilize shorter supports, to a maximum length of 1200 mm (4'). - 2) incorporate drainage mats beneath the supports longer than 1200 mm (4') in any direction. - 5) Clearance and accessibility: equipment installed on structural supports or on top of the roof system must be spaced or located in order to promote access to drains, ease of maintenance and worker or occupant safety. - 6) Integrity Scan: An Integrity Scan, performed by an RGC-recognized service provider to ensure the waterproofing is leak and damage-free, is required on all Waterproofing roof and grade-level Projects when overburden, amenities or equipment are or will be installed on the completed Waterproofing Assembly by - 1) anyone other than the Contractor. - 2) the Contractor, and the overburden, amenities or equipment exceed 150 mm (6") in depth.

-An Integrity Scan is not required when the Contractor installs overburden, amenities or equipment equal to or less than 150 mm (6") in depth.

-7) Electronic Leak Detection is mandatory for Grade-level Waterproofing Projects, but optional for Waterproofing roofs.
+In all other cases, the design must incorporate a drainage plane above the supporting roof platform. - 2) Overburden must be contained with drain guards, rigid barriers and filter fabric.
+See also 11.2.2 Roof Drains and Scuppers. - Equipment supports placed on the roof system must not impede the flow of water to drains.
+To facilitate the adequate movement of water when supports are oriented perpendicular to drainage flow, - 1) utilize shorter supports, to a maximum length of 1200 mm (4'). - 2) incorporate drainage mats beneath the supports longer than 1200 mm (4') in any direction. - 5) Clearance and accessibility: equipment installed on structural supports or on top of the roof system must be spaced or located in order to promote access to drains, ease of maintenance and worker or occupant safety. - 6) Integrity Scan: An Integrity Scan - 1) must be performed by an RGC-recognized service provider. - is required on all Waterproofing Systems, to ensure the waterproofing is leak and damagefree, when Overburdens, amenities or equipment are or will be installed on the completed Waterproofing System by - 1) anyone other than the Contractor. - 2) the Contractor but only when the Overburdens, amenities or equipment exceed 150 mm (6") in depth. - 3) is not required when the Contractor installs Overburden, amenities or equipment equal to or less than 150 mm (6") in depth. - 7) Electronic Leak Detection is mandatory for grade-level Waterproofing Systems, but optional for Waterproofing Systems on roofs.

 See 1.3.4 Waterpoofing Integrity Scans and Electronic Leak Detection.
 See also 1.6 RoofStar Guarantee: Coverage and Limitations.